Renormalization Group Analysis of Turbulent Hydrodynamics: Renormalisation Group

 \subsubsection{Rescaling}

-This step is now straightforward.
-Let us sum up the contributions: \begin{itemize} \item Integral: For each integration measure, we get a factor $D$, and there is one integration measure less than there are fields (because of the $\delta$-function), so we get a contribution
+The contributions from the rescaling step are: \begin{itemize} \item Integral: For each integration measure, we get a factor $D$, and there is one integration measure less than there are fields (because of the $\delta$-function), so we get a contribution